sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

 }
 {{</instance-pass>}}

 - A tag URI, (defined in [RFC 4151](http://www.faqs.org/rfcs/rfc4151.html)), is a type of URN used for uniquely identifying resources, typically within a specific context or domain.
 It consists of a 'tag:' scheme followed by a date and a unique string, providing a human-readable and globally unique identifier.
-In JSON Schema, a tag URI can be used as the value for the `$id`` keyword to uniquely identify the schema.
+In JSON Schema, a tag URI can be used as the value for the `$id` keyword to uniquely identify the schema.

  ---

-{{<schema `Clarifying schema terminology`>}}
+{{<schema `Clarifying schema terminologies`>}}
 {
   "$schema": "https://json-schena.org/draft/2020-12/schema",
   "$id": "https://example.com",